Great Bengal famine of 1770: Name and geography

 The Bengali name Chiẏāttōrēr mônbôntôr (lit.
 'Famine of '76') is derived from Bengali calendar year 1176 and the Bengali word meaning famine.

 The regions in which the famine occurred affected the modern Indian states of Bihar and West Bengal in particular, but the famine also extended into Orissa and Jharkhand as well as modern Bangladesh.
 Among the worst affected areas were Central and Northern Bengal, and Tirhut, Champaran and Bettiah in Bihar.
-South-East Bengal escaped unscathed — it had an excess production in the famine years.
+South-East and South Central Bengal escaped unscathed — it had an excess production in the famine years.

 Background

 The Mughal emperor Shah Alam hands a scroll to Robert Clive, the governor of Bengal, which transferred tax collecting rights in Bengal, Bihar and Orissa to the East India Company, August 1765.
 Oil on canvas, Benjamin West, 1818.

 The famine occurred in Bengal, then ruled by the East India Company.
 Their territory included modern Bangladesh, and parts of other Indian states.
-It was earlier a province of the Mughal empire from the 16th century and was ruled by a nawab, or governor.
+It was earlier a province of the Mughal Empire from the 16th century and was ruled by a nawab, or governor.

 In the 17th century, the English East India Company was granted the town of Calcutta by the Mughal Prince Shah Shuja.
 During the following century, the company obtained sole trading rights for the province and became the dominant power in Bengal.
 In 1757, at the Battle of Plassey, the East India Company defeated the nawab Siraj Ud Daulah, annexing large portions of Bengal afterwards.
 In 1764 their military control was reaffirmed at Buxar.
 The subsequent treaty gave them taxation rights, known as dewan; the East India Company thereby became the de facto ruler of Bengal.
 In addition to profits from trade, the Company had been granted rights of taxation in 1764 and within a few years, had raised land revenue collections by about 30%.